 Once your account is open, you can decide how much you want to allocate to each strategy.
 Often, there are several index strategy options, so you can allocate your money to more than one.
 Any money you don’t attribute to an index will grow through your contract’s current fixed rate.

 Because annuities are retirement savings products, their withdrawal rules are quite stringent.
 As a result, insurance companies typically punish you with hefty withdrawal charges if you take money from your account before the contract’s terms stipulate you can.
-In addition, the IRS will charge you a 10% early withdrawal penalty if you withdraw from your account before you turn 59.5.
+In addition, the IRS will charge you a 10% early withdrawal penalty if you withdraw from your account before you turn 59.5 years of age.

 Pros of a Fixed Indexed Annuity

-Fixed indexed annuities are some of the cheapest retirement savings products there are.
+- Affordable: Fixed indexed annuities are some of the cheapest retirement savings products there are.
 In fact, they usually don’t have any annual fees whatsoever.
 With some contracts, you may have the ability to buy benefit riders, which extend your coverage in areas like death benefits and income.
 So if you take advantage of these, you’ll likely incur a fee.
-Even still, in comparison to variable annuities, fixed indexed contracts are extremely low-cost.
+Even still, compared to variable annuities, fixed indexed contracts are extremely low-cost.

-Additionally, once you turn your nest egg into an income stream, you cannot outlive that income stream.
+- Lifetime Payout Benefits: Additionally, once you turn your nest egg into an income stream, you cannot outlive that income stream.
 This, of course, assumes you choose the lifetime payout option.
 This is important, as life expectancies rise and Social Security benefits will likely change.
-Should you die before you annuitize, the insurance company will pay a death benefit equal to the amount of your payments, minus any withdrawals and taxes.
+Should you die before you annuitize, the insurance company will pay a death benefit equal to the number of your payments, minus any withdrawals and taxes.

 Cons of a Fixed Indexed Annuity